 What determines my mortgage interest rate?

-There are seven things that lenders consider when determining mortgage interest rates.
-Any change to one of these things can directly impact the specific interest rate you’ll qualify for.
+Any change to one of the following seven things can directly impact the specific interest rate you’ll qualify for.

 Interest Rate Type

-There are two basic types of interest rates: fixed and adjustable.
-Fixed interest rates stay the same for the entire loan term.
-Adjustable rates have an initial fixed period (five or seven years is common), but will fluctuate after that period based on the current market rates for the remainder of the loan.
+- Adjustable rates have an initial fixed period (five or seven years is common), but will fluctuate after that period based on the current market rates for the remainder of the loan

-Interest rates vary slightly depending on the state you live as well as whether you’re looking to purchase in a rural versus urban area.
+Interest rates vary slightly depending on the state you live in as well as whether you’re looking to purchase rural versus urban real estate.
 Some loan products like USDA loans offer generally lower rates than conventional mortgage options for eligible borrowers.

 Why does my mortgage interest rate matter?